keithalewis/math/uf.md

 reporting into a well understood technology problem.
-When decorated with appropriate partitions for dimensions and measures, risk managers can use off-the-shelf tools to create dynamic reports allowing them to summarize data and drill down to individual holdings and trades to their heart's content.
+When decorated with appropriate partitions for dimensions and measures, risk managers can use off-the-shelf tools to create dynamic reports allowing them to summarize data and drill down to individual holdings and transactions to their heart's content.
 It is no longer necessary to have technologists spend time developing custom reports.